 Diseases are influenced by various factors that an individual is subjected to, some of which are general factors while others are specific individual factors.
-Although the former is more or less studied, the latter is not.
-Understanding individual factors can help us treat disease more effectively or even prevent diseases more effectively.
+While the former is studied in great detail, the latter is not.
+Understanding individual factors can help us treat disease more effectively or even prevent diseases more altogether.

-Thanks to the rapid advances in the field of genetic mapping.
-We can now understand the influence genes hold on a person’s health and well-being, opening the possibilities for discovering a cure for chronic illnesses like cancer or diabetes.
-But the most interesting is a general idea the concept presents, which is to cater treatment to patients not on the basis of general understanding of diseases or symptoms it exhibit but to the specific need of the patient and critical factors.
+Thanks to the rapid advances in the field of genetic mapping, we now understand the influence genes hold on a person’s health and well-being, opening the possibilities for discovering a cure for chronic illnesses like cancer or diabetes.
+However, the most interesting aspect the concept presents is to cater treatment to patients not on the basis of general understanding of diseases or symptoms, but to the specific need of the patient and critical factors.

 1. The efficiency of Care:

 Precision medicine makes decisions based on individual specific factors that affect their health.
-Today decision making regarding treatments is on the shoulders of the patients, as even doctors do not know any better how one kind of treatment will affect a particular individual and their condition.
-With precision, medical providers can cater customized treatment methodology for each of their patients improving the chances of cure.
+Today, decision making regarding treatments is on the shoulders of the patients, as even doctors do not know how certain treatment will affect a particular individual.
+With precision, medical providers can cater customized treatment methodology for each of their patients, improving the probability of recovery.

 2. Preventive Care:

-When the genetic screening process collects enough samples, the results can be used to diagnose genetically caused diseases and even prevent diseases by understanding the genetic risk of an individual rather than reacting to an illness.
-The presence or absence of some gene can cause diseases, studying these different genes can help in protecting us from these diseases.
+When the genetic screening process collects enough samples, the results can be used to diagnose genetically caused diseases and even prevent such diseases by understanding the risk of an individual rather than simply reacting to an illness.
+The presence or absence of some genes can cause diseases, and by studying these variations we can protect ourselves from these diseases.